Pondidum/pondidum.github.io/_posts/2011-02-09-expression-rules-version-2.md

 permalink: expression-rules-version-2
 ---

 Recently I have written a rules engine for a very large menu system in an application I work on.
-Many of the rules apply many items, so I didnâ€™t wish to have to express the same rule many times.
+Many of the rules apply many items, so I didn't wish to have to express the same rule many times.
 To avoid this, the rule engine DSL was born:

 	Concerns.When(item => /* rule of some sort */)
 			.AppliesToAll()